JetBrains/ring-ui/docs/breaking-changes.md

 See the “breaking change” commits [in Upsource](https://upsource.jetbrains.com/ring-ui/view?query=path:%20%7B%2A%2Fbreaking-changes.md%7D%20and%20not%20%22Wording%22).

+### 13-02-2017: Checkbox + ReactNg connection does not support ngModel anymore.
+Use checkbox-ng instead.

 ### 13-02-2017: Badge component has no margins anymore and is aligned by baseline

 ### 20-01-2016: Webpack config structure change